 Sensuality mode has submodes of relaxation and emotion.
 Emotion can be overwhelming, possessing Experience.
 The brain can signal for the release of drugs such as adrenaline or prolactin to bring purely mental qualities into an equal prominence with sensory qualities and so heavily bias decisions and actions.
 Calm relaxation allows untroubled mental qualities to dominate (See “Experience and Mind” below for a description of “mental qualities”).

 Modes occur as whole packages of events in our Experience.
 We can switch between modes.
 The mode switch uses our “attention”.
-Attention differs from observation mode.
 Attention isolates a particular event within Experience whereas observation mode contains the whole of Experience.

 Observation is our Experience in general.
 It is listening, looking etc. without any deliberate re-processing of what is seen or felt.
 The observation mode uses attention to switch between modes and submodes.
 The switching involves attending to, say, sensation then relaxing this attention.

 When we attend to events we submit them to the parts of the brain outside of Experience that analyse them.
-The analysis largely consists of extracting relations between the events isolated by attention and other events in our memory and may also involve narrowing the focus of attention.
+This analysis largely consists of taking the events isolated by attention and relating these to other events in our memory.
+Attention switches modes and can also focus on a small area of the space of Experience.
 We can see from this how attention can trigger a change of mode, for instance attending to a verbal thought in our Experience draws out the relations of this thought so triggering a succession of verbal thoughts.

 Observation mode is specifically the state that is not dominated by any particular mode.
 Observation mode allows us to balance the other modes.

 The selection of modes within Experience is known as “will power”.
 An act of will is the ability to switch between modes or stay in a particular mode.
 It is the switching on and off of attention and wielding it within Experience.
 Attention is a push button style of switch, press once to change mode, press again after several seconds to stop an established mode.
-Observation mode is the first step to resisting poorly focussed attention.
+Observation mode is the first step to resisting the poorly focussed attention that prolongs residence in a particular mode.

 As an example of mode switching try relaxing with your eyes shut.
 You may find yourself attending to a fragment of inner speech, this might turn on relationship planning mode.
 Your attention lapses and the relationship planning mode will just continue.
 To switch off relationship planning mode you need to attend to it, to listen carefully to the words of inner speech.
 This briefly interrupts the inner speech and returns you to observation mode.
 If you immediately attend again to the next unconsciously generated tranche of inner speech you will switch back to relationship planning mode.
 This shows why the general planning mode, in which inner speech is mixed with imaginings and all of this is checked and re-processed, is difficult to sustain because it involves repeatedly attending to inner speech and imaginings, each new attention being a possible branch point to another mode.